-If your injuries were sustained in an motor vehicle accident: Pre-court procedures require you to serve an official Notice of Claim on the party you believe to be at fault within 9 months of the injury, or within 1 month of your consultation with a solicitor in relation to your claim, whichever occurs first.
+A claim for compensation must be made by way of official Notice of Claim served on the party you believe to be at fault within nine months of the injury, or within one month of consulting a solicitor about your claim, whichever is first.

-For minors, the obligation to serve the other party with a Notice of Claim begins when the child turns 18, however a parent or guardian may do this on behalf of the minor before they turn 18.
+For minors, the obligation to serve the other party with a Notice of Claim begins when the child turns 18.
+That is, the relevant statutory time limit commences when a person turns 18.

 It’s important to get advice for your specific situation.
 Check if you can make a risk-free compensation claim and get free initial advice from our Principal lawyer, Greg Smith.